-This is another tool to validate Schema markup.
+This is another tool to validate the Schema markup.
 However, as I told above that Google is planning to shut down its structure data testing tool, thus to replace it, they came up with this Rich Snippet Cheker testing tool.

-If the Schema has been implemented correctly on a web page, the result will show all the detected eligible elements or schema markups related items in hidden cards, to reveal errors we have to click them.
+If the Schema has been implemented correctly on a web page, the result will show all the detected eligible elements or schema markups related to items in hidden cards, to reveal errors we have to click them.